ePages-de/epages-devportal/_posts/2019/2019-04-01-a-time-travel-through-our-latest-hackathon.md

 Well, now you'll understand that each group was even more motivated to deliver great results.
 So, everyone continued hacking, discussing, and analyzing.
 And of course, all teams remembered that they have a presentation slot at the end of the day.
-No way, some prepared the slides in the last minutes because they were so into their tasks.
+No way, some prepared the slides in the last minutes because they were so into their tasks 😉.

 At 4:30 pm all teams gathered into our biggest conference room.
 It was time to share the results.